Brevo Pricing: The Full Picture (Plans & Fees) 2026

 Advanced

 The Business (Standard) plan is designed for growing companies ready to scale their marketing with automation and optimization tools.
-It introduces features like A/B testing, web tracking, and AI-driven send-time optimization that make campaign management more strategic.
+It introduces features like A/B testing, web tracking included, and AI-driven send-time optimization that make campaign management more strategic.
 It’s a logical step for businesses transitioning from basic email to performance-driven email campaigns.

 Professional Plan